Last updated: October 03, 2024

 Find lenders with affordable fees

 The simplest way to find an affordable lender is to compare the fees associated with your home equity loan or line of credit.
-Discover waives all home equity loan origination fees and costs at closing, allowing you to focus your repayments on the principal and interest.
+With Discover, you’ll pay $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs at closing.

 Improve your credit score

-Improving your credit score by paying down debt can help you earn a better rate for a home equity loan or initial rate for a home equity line of credit.
+Improving your credit score by paying down debt may help you earn a better rate for a home equity loan or initial rate for a home equity line of credit.

 Shop around